ifb-air-vision/model_tests/README.md

-Thank you for the update.
-Here is the revised README with the correct model name:

----

 # YOLO Object Detection Video Annotation

 This repository contains code for annotating videos using the YOLOv10 object detection model.
 The application processes each frame of a video, detects objects, annotates them, and saves both the annotated video and a JSON file with the detection results.